swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 The shell is just a program and there are many different shell programs that have been developed.
 The most common shell (and the one we will use) is called the Bourne-Again SHell (bash).
+Every time you open the terminal, a shell program is running in it.
+In most cases this shell program will be bash.
 Even if bash is not the default shell, it is usually installed on most systems and can be started by typing `bash` in the terminal.
 Many commands, especially a lot of the basic ones, work across the various shells but many things are different.
-I recommend sticking with bash and learning it well.
+We recommend sticking with bash and learning it well.
 ([Here is a link for more information](http://en.wikipedia.org/wiki/Bash_(Unix_shell))

 To open a terminal, just single click on the "Terminal" icon on the